 We’re already hard at work on both those fronts.
 For example, we’re serving on a new regional task force, called CASA, to find sustainable strategies for housing affordability.
 And we’re working on the ground in places like Sunnyvale, Antioch, and Solano County.

 Thank you for your support in helping this win, and for making our work, possible.
-Together, we can show the nation how a bold vision for a better future can become reality—but it won’t be easy.
+Together, we will show the nation how a bold vision for a better future can become reality—but it won’t be easy.
 It requires dedicated effort in every city and town across the region.
 Help us make the Bay Area more affordable and sustainable by standing up for good development inside of our cities and towns.

 Photo: Bastian Hoppe via Flickr